maxtoroq/DbExtensions/docs/api/DbExtensions/SqlTable/Refresh.md

 SqlTable.Refresh Method
 =======================
-Sets all mapped members of *entity* to their most current persisted value.
+Sets all column members of *entity* to their most current persisted value.

 **Namespace:** [DbExtensions][1]
 **Assembly:** DbExtensions (in DbExtensions.dll)